samarth0898/NeuralAudioFXModel/README.md

 ## Black Box Modeling
 Black-box modelling is based on measuring the circuit’s response to some input signals, and creating a model which replicates the observed input-output mapping.
-Black-box models for VA modelling include block-oriented models, which are based on assumptions about the design of the modelled circuit [8–12]. model we proposed [23] for nonlinear cicuit black-box modelling, that was based on the WaveNet convolutional neural network
+Black-box models for VA modelling include block-oriented models, which are based on assumptions about the design of the modelled circuit [8–12].
+This blackbox model is based on the WaveNet convolutional neural network.

 Highlights about WaveNet